Skip to main content

 • Create or select a security group that allows HTTP (port 80) and HTTPS (port 443)

-• HTTP on port 80: Forward to the default target group (e.g., inmo-track-tg)
+• HTTP on port 80: Forward to the default target group (e.g., webpage-C if you have another webpage)

 • Add HTTPS on port 443 if you have SSL certificates